Why am I unable to donate to an organization listed on Charity Navigator?

 An organization is able to receive donations if it:

-• is in good standing with the IRS and the California Attorney General’s Registry of Charities and Fundraisers
+- is in good standing with the IRS and relevant state authorities

 What are eligible and ineligible IRS foundation types for nonprofit organizations?